fbpx

 Importing dependencies

-The first thing we’ll need to do is import the packages/libraries we’ll be using. re is the package that handles regular expression in Python.
-We’ll also be using WordNet from NLTK.
-WordNet is a lexical database that defines semantical relationships between words.
-We’ll be using WordNet to build up a dictionary of synonyms to our keywords.
-This will help us expand our list of keywords without manually having to introduce every possible word a user could use.
+First, we will import needed the packages/libraries.
+The re package handles regular expressions in Python.
+We’ll also use WordNet from NLTK, a lexical database that defines semantic relationships between words, to build a dictionary of synonyms for our keywords.
+This will expand our list of keywords without manually introducing every possible word a user could use.

 # Importing modules